CesiumGS/cesium/Documentation/Contributors/PerformanceTestingGuide/README.md

    be running Cesium.

 ```
-# first time only: make a release build of CesiumJS
+# Make a release build of CesiumJS.
+This step is necessary after switching
+# branches or otherwise modifying the code.
 npm run release

 # build Sandcastle and other apps